altersabeh/codes/c++/fibonacci/README.md

 To use **`g++`**,**`clang++`**, **`icpx`**, or other **C++ Compilers** from the source directory, run one of the following:

+> [!NOTE]
+> This will create build artifacts that may have to manually remove.

 * ```
   cd src
   g++ fibonacci.cpp -lntl -lgmp -lm -o c++-fibonacci